web-of-trust/dart-pg/README.md

-The Dart Privacy Guard (Dart PG) - The OpenPGP library in Dart language
+Dart PG (Dart Privacy Guard) - The OpenPGP library in Dart language
 =======================================================================
 Dart PG is an implementation of the OpenPGP standard in Dart language.
 It implements [RFC4880](https://www.rfc-editor.org/rfc/rfc4880), [RFC6637](https://www.rfc-editor.org/rfc/rfc6637),